 Cuidad Bolivar to Canaima: Day 1

-One passenger trembles with fright as the flimsy plane wobbles along the airstrip picking up speed, before finally taking off.
+One passenger trembles with fright as the flimsy plane wobbles along the airstrip whilst picking up speed, before finally taking off.

-Not wanting to look out of the window for the duration of the flight, the scared passenger is happy to mask her face tightly between her hands.
+Not wanting to look out of the window for the duration of the flight, the frightened passenger is happy to mask her face tightly between her hands.
 Such a shame as even through the smoky glass, the aerial vistas across a sliver of south-eastern Venezuela’s 3-million-hectare national park that spreads to the borders of Guyana and Brazil are fabulous.

 Flying at this low altitude of around 5000 to 6000 feet provides wonderful unfolding landscapes of the arid Gran Sabana to the lush jungle…